Parent’s guide to traveling as a family

 Another great tool is AwardWallet.
 With AwardWallet, you can easily track all of your miles and points, including airline miles, hotel points, and car rental points.
 You always know your exact miles and points balance and expiration date, so you can prevent them from expiring.
 You can also add family accounts, allowing you to manage everyone’s miles and points in one easy and convenient place.
 I use this tool and love it!

 Maximize your miles & points with “multi-player mode”

 If your family consists of at least two responsible adults, consider entering into multi-player mode.
 Strategizing in this way is helpful in many ways, including being able to avoid redundant benefits, stagger your card applications, and make the most of rewards pooling and transfers.

 For example, maybe you’re over the Chase 5/24 limit.
-Check your partner’s 5/24 status to see if they can instead apply for the current 80,000 point offer on the Chase Sapphire Preferred.
+Check your partner’s 5/24 status to see if they can instead apply for the current 100,000 point offer after spending $4,000 on purchases in the first 3 months of account opening with the Chase Sapphire Preferred.

 For more tips, check out our full guide to partner travel tricks here.

 First steps in earning rewards for your family